Areraj

 Areraj is a town and a notified area in East Champaran district in the state of Bihar, India.

+Geography

+Areraj is situated in the western part of East Champaran district in Bihar.
+It lies approximately 30 km southwest of Motihari, around 53 km northwest of Mehsi, and about 45 km east-northeast of Gopalganj by road.

 Demographics

 As of 2011 India census, Areraj had a population of 26,014 with males constituting 52% of the population and females 48%.
 Areraj has an average literacy rate of 45%, lower than the national average of 59.5%; with 64% of males and 36% of females literate.
 20% of the population is under 6 years of age.

 Climate

 Climate is characterised by high temperatures and evenly distributed precipitation throughout the year.
 The Köppen Climate Classification sub-type for this climate is "Cfa" (Humid Subtropical Climate).